-As Very’s Software Engineering Practice Lead, Daniel keeps tabs on the big-technical-picture of client projects and ensures that all the moving pieces are synchronized, since software weaves them all together.
+As Very’s Director of Software Engineering, Daniel keeps tabs on the big-technical-picture of client projects and ensures that all the moving pieces are synchronized, since software weaves them all together.

 - BS in Software Engineering from Ira A. Fulton Schools of Engineering at Arizona State University